stevieedee/stevieedee/README.md

 - 👋 Hi, I’m @stevieedee
 - Currently learning python
-- Technical product manager with 9 years of experience in the EV space.
+- Technical product manager with 9 years of experience in the EV space!

 <!---
 stevieedee/stevieedee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.